 Yet he does not take his safety for granted.
 He does not presume that because he is good that no harm will come to him.

 He is continually protected.
-Among his retinue of attendants and translators, monks and managers is a contingent of professional warriors, who put their lives on the line and defend his life, without hesitation.
+Among his retinue of attendants and translators, monks and managers is a contingent of professional warriors, who risk their lives to defend his.

 In 1959, when China invaded Tibet, the Dalai Lama’s escape was managed by the US intelligence community.
 It was a clandestine paramilitary operation.

 They protected the Dalai Lama and preserved his life.
-Those modern warriors helped make possible the worldwide dissemination of an exquisite classical philosophy of freedom and the regeneration of Tibetan culture in India and the West.
+Those modern warriors helped make possible the worldwide dissemination of an incomparable philosophy of freedom, as well as the regeneration of Tibetan culture in India and the West.

-This global dissemination of a once-local culture, as a result of terrible pressure and destruction, is like the flowering of Ryukyuan martial culture that followed the destruction of the Okinawan land and people in the first half of the 20th century.
+This global dissemination of a once-local culture, as a result of terrible pressure and destruction, has parallels with the dissemination and propagation of Ryukyuan martial culture that followed the destruction of the Okinawan land and people in the first half of the 20th century.

 Survivors of Okinawa’s devastation, our teachers, revived their culture, teaching the arts and practices they inherited, sharing them around the world, keeping them relevant and alive.